Call Centre Erlang Staffing Calculator – v 3.0 – Up to 10,000 Agents

 Version 2.0 (released August 2016) now includes a Shrinkage Calculation as well.
 If you are unsure of what is included in shrinkage then we have written a comprehensive guide on how to calculate shrinkage.

-If you would prefer to get the results in Excel format then our Excel Erlang C Calculator may be a better fit.
+If you would prefer to get the results in Excel format then our Excel Erlang C Calculator may be a better fit, although this can only compute up to 600 Agents.

 How does the online call centre staffing calculator work?